What does Abey mean?

 Abey is a rare first name for males but a somewhat popular surname for all people (#80216 out of 150436, Top 53%).
 (2000 U.S. Demographics)

-Displayed below is a comparison of the history of the boy name Abey and associated names.
-Ab, Abe, Abel (#164 a year ago), Abie, Abraham (#180), Abram (#377) and Avi (#1055) are the prominent alternative forms of Abey (unlisted) listed in the Top 2000.
-Usage of these forms of Abey is well-received among parents in 2014 (average #1110), except for the form Abe which has become less in vogue.
-Abel, Abraham and Abram are three of the more fashionable birth names here.
+Which version is better?with its source forms and related boy names.
+Ab, Abe (#1841 a year ago), Abel (#125), Abie, Abraham (#170), Abram (#383) and Avi (#946) are the prominent alternative forms of Abey (unlisted) listed in the Top 2000.
+Usage of these forms of Abey was well-received among parents in 2015 (average #1066), except for the form Abe which has become less in vogue.
+Abel, Abraham, Abram and Avi are four of the more fashionable birth names here.
 (2015 Birth Statistics)